Have you heard about people talking about how ‘stop words’ can be bad for SEO, but unsure what they exactly are and why they are (potentially) bad?

 Search engines such as Google will ignore extremely common words so that they can save space in their databases and speed up both crawling and indexing.
 These are known as stop words.
 In general computing stop words are filtered out before and after the processing of natural language data eg text.

 Quick answer: Stop words themselves do not hurt your SEO, it’s the excessive usage of them.
-Always write for the end user and think about intent, especially with the latest algorithm update, BERT.
+Always write for the end user and think about intent, especially with Google announcing last year their BERT model.
 Use keywords and synonyms when relevant and only use stop words when necessary.
 Don’t go stop word crazy.

 When people are surfing the web, they will often use stop words in their search queries.
 Search engines receive millions of searches every minute.
 Google alone receives 63,000 searches every second.